I have a question about:

 Members affected by this change will be notified in full detail by Budget Direct Health Insurance.
 Please contact Budget Direct Health Insurance directly, if you have any questions regarding your membership.

 To stop people joining when they're sick and immediately claiming medical expenses, health funds impose waiting periods on certain treatments.
-These waiting periods affect both new members and current members increasing their health cover.

 Waiting periods apply if: